-In planning and performing my audit, we considered Wheeler Crest Community Service District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of considered Wheeler Crest Community Service District's internal control over financial reporting.
+Management of Wheeler Crest Community Service District is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered Wheeler Crest Community Service District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of considered Wheeler Crest Community Service District's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of considered Wheeler Crest Community Service District's internal control over financial reporting.